 So, when the Women’s Society of CyberJutsu (WSC) extended a request to GoodTogether for a donation, the race against the clock was on.
 Not only a race against the clock of cultural pressures, but a race to keep up with technology that would normally put any 501(c)3 at a disadvantage.

 The tools to teach tech

-Teaching girls the ropes through hands-on training, networking, education, mentoring, resource-sharing, and other professional opportunities, means that these girls need computers to work on.
-And past years models just don’t cut it when these ladies are confronting some pretty heavy cybersecurity challenges and coding conundrums.
+Teaching girls the ropes through hands-on training, networking, education, mentoring, resource-sharing, and other professional opportunities, means that these girls need computers.
+And past years' models just don’t cut it when these ladies are confronting some pretty heavy cybersecurity challenges and coding conundrums.

 But the CyberJutsu women have a boost to stay in the running: corporate donations.
 Turning gently-used (or in some cases brand new) IT assets—that would otherwise be destined for landfill—into viable, ready-to-use learning devices is a just the kind of ninja move CyberJutsu students need.
 And that’s exactly what GoodTogether and corporate sponsor SAIC did.

 Science Applications International Corporation, or SAIC, is a forward-thinking technology integrator whose sustainability runs deep.
 With their environmental, social, and governance (ESG) a primary motivator in how they conduct business, they clearly see the value in equipping the next generation of technology professionals.
 This adds an even deeper level of “martial arts” to their donation because they’re essentially using their surplus IT assets to help add talent to their future employee base.